United States Border Patrol interior checkpoints: Texas

-Other maps

-An external (unofficial) Google Map of reported checkpoints can also be found here.
-This may list other checkpoints.

 Tactical checkpoints

-In fiscal year 2008 thirty-nine tactical checkpoints were in operation.
+In fiscal year 2008, thirty-nine tactical checkpoints were in operation.
 Tactical checkpoints lack permanent buildings, and "support permanent checkpoints by monitoring and inspecting traffic on secondary roads that the Border Patrol determined are likely to be used by individuals in the country illegally or smugglers to evade apprehension at permanent checkpoints".
 A tactical checkpoint might consist of vehicles, traffic cones, signs, a portable water supply, a cage for canines (if deployed), and portable rest facilities.

 Due to Congressional restrictions against the funding of permanent checkpoints in the Tucson sector, all of its checkpoints are tactical checkpoints.
 These were required to relocate every seven days, amended to every 14 days in 2005.
 Due to the need for road shoulder space and restrictions on placing checkpoints near curves, the number of sites is limited, and the relocation in practice means that checkpoints are periodically shut down.
-In 2005, the median tactical checkpoint nationally was active for 2 hours daily, as opposed to over 23 hours daily for permanent checkpoints; however the Tucson sector's checkpoint on Highway 19 was active 22 hours daily.
+In 2005, the median tactical checkpoint nationally was active for 2 hours daily, as opposed to over 23 hours daily for permanent checkpoints; however, the Tucson sector's checkpoint on Interstate 19 was active 22 hours daily.
 A draft plan for the I-19 checkpoint in 2009 proposed to model it on the largest previous permanent checkpoint, the I-35 checkpoint north of Laredo, Texas, but would surpass it in size (18 acres) and inspection lanes (8 primary, 7 secondary).
 A number of community concerns were addressed, such as placement of canopies for dark sky restrictions for a local observatory, off-highway location, rumble strips, signage, and mitigation of traffic congestion.
 A community recommendation to "seek to mitigate noise" was to be "researched and considered".

 Effectiveness and criticisms

 Benefits

-The fairly comprehensive and aforementioned GAO report entitled BORDER PATROL assigns mixed success to border checkpoints.
-Positive results include the apprehension of nearly 17,000 people in the country illegally at interior checkpoints in 2008.
-The report further states that, "More than 705,000 total Border Patrol apprehensions [occurred] along the southwest border in fiscal year 2008."
+For the year 2008, a GAO report entitled "Border Patrol" assigned mixed success to border checkpoints.
+Positive results include the apprehension of nearly 17,000 people in the country illegally at interior checkpoints.
+The report also said, "More than 705,000 total Border Patrol apprehensions [occurred] along the southwest border ... ."
 The Border Patrol also "encountered 530 aliens from special interest countries, which are countries the Department of State has determined to represent a potential terrorist threat to the United States."
-There were also over 3,500 drug seizures at all southwest border checkpoints combined in 2008.
+Additionally, there were over 3,500 drug seizures at southwest border checkpoints in 2008.